 - A Kit-type BOM will have a Yields Quantity of one

 - A Quantity-type BOM will have a Yields Quantity that is greater than one

 Kit On Demand

-Determines if this BOM can be picked when an order is fulfilled.
+Determines if this BOM can be picked on demand when needed to fill an order.

 Kit To Stock

 Determines if this BOM can be pre-kitted by creating Work Orders to kit this BOM together.